cs5220-f20/matmul-project/README.md

 ## Optimization Tips and Tricks

 Please refer to these [notes](http://www.cs.cornell.edu/~bindel/class/cs5220-f11/notes/serial-tuning.pdf) to get started.
 The notes discuss blocking, buffering, SSE instructions, and auto-tuning, among other optimizations.
-The [Roofline Paper] (http://www.eecs.berkeley.edu/Pubs/TechRpts/2008/EECS-2008-134.pdf) discussed in class on 9/08/2015 is also worth looking at, although you might have to do a bit of extra reading.
+The [Roofline Paper](http://www.eecs.berkeley.edu/Pubs/TechRpts/2008/EECS-2008-134.pdf) discussed in class on 9/08/2015 is also worth looking at, although you might have to do a bit of extra reading.
-The previous Project instructions for this assignment can be found [here] (https://bitbucket.org/dbindel/cs5220-s14/wiki/HW1).
+The previous Project instructions for this assignment can be found [here](https://bitbucket.org/dbindel/cs5220-s14/wiki/HW1).
 Assume for the time being that the final submission instructions for this assignment have not changed.